ebrarsahin/Helmet_detection/README.md

 Put the tflite model in the folder. <br/>
 Run this command `python3 python TFLite_detection_image.py --modeldir=tfitemodel --image=testimage.jpg` <br/>
 ![test](https://github.com/ebrarsahin/helmet_detection/blob/main/results/raspberry_test.png) <br/>
 Also you can run on the cam with TFLite_detection_webcam.py.
-(Make sure camera enable is enabled on raspi )
+(Make sure camera is enabled on raspi )